nt246/NTRES6940-data-science/analysis/lesson9-ggplot-part2.md

 ## Combining `dplyr` and `ggplot`

-Let's start with summarizing the total number of cases by type as of 2020-10-11.
+Let's start with summarizing the total number of cases by type as of the most recent day in the dataset: 2020-10-11.
 Take a minute to try this for yourself, then you can look at our approach.

 <br>